-Chemical, Biological or Radiological Em Immediate Action Notification Treatment Follow up Assess suspicious items.
+Chemical, Biological or Radiological Emergency / Bomb Threat Immediate Action Notification Treatment Follow up Assess suspicious items.
 Check for: Protruding wires or foil.
 Excessive security such as masking tape, string etc. Excessive weight.
 Handwritten or poorly typed address to senior personnel.
 Lopsided or uneven envelopes.
 Postage dispatch stamp from a city or state that does not match the return address.
 Title of person but no name shown.
 Foreign and / or unexpected mail.
-Call 000 For Class I incident contact Head Office Site Manager WHSE Coordinator Project Director Construction Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
-Project Director Construction Manager Bomb Threat - follow the 'Bomb Threat Check List' let the caller finish the message; write down all information - keep replies short; when the caller hangs up DO NOT HANG UP.
-Leave receiver off the hook; on a different phone - &amp; NOT A MOBILE - contact Police (000) follow directions given by Police; evacuate if necessary Chemical, Biological or Radiological (CBR) incident staff in the affected area are to isolate the suspicious mail item; do not touch their mouth or nose, isolate themselves from others in the building; inform the Project Director/ Construction Manager/Project Coordinator/Emergency Response Controller Call 000 - advise them of the nature of the incident &amp; wait for their response; if concerned about the spread of potential contaminant to other parts of the site / building, or if instructed to do so by 000 or the appropriate Emergency Service, initiate a site evacuation and close off the affected building / site to prevent any further entry.
-Debrief - identify the reason for the occurrence of the event &amp; identify ways of preventing repeat incidents.
+Call 000 For Class I incident contact Head Office Site Manager WHSE Coordinator Construction Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act of their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator Emergency Services / 000 Act of their instructions Where danger exists to the public employees Act on emergency servicinstructions.
+Bomb Threat - follow the 'Bomb Threat Check List' let the caller finish the message; write down all information - keep replies short; when the caller hangs up DO NOT HANG UP.
+Leave receiver off the hook; on a different phone - & NOT A MOBILE - contact Police (000) follow directions given by Police; evacuate if necessary Chemical, Biological or Radiological (CBR) incident staff in the affected area are to isolate the suspicious mail item; do not touch their mouth or nose, isolate themselves from others in the building; inform the Project Director/ Construction Manager/Project Coordinator/Emergency Response Controller Call 000 - advise them of the nature of the incident & wait for their response; if concerned about the spread of potential contaminant to other.
+Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
 Use a toolbox talk to follow up as soon as practicable.
 Record - document all details on form Incident Investigation Report (SE5101) Advise HSR

+Contaminated Material

-Contaminated Material Immediate Action Notification Treatment Follow up Assess the situation: Identify the severity (if necessary) evacuate Do not enter an area that could be unsafe for you.
-For Class I incident contact Head Office Site Manager WHSE Coordinator Project Director Construction Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions Assuming there is no injury or harm to persons, initiate immediate investigation of materials to determine the level of risk &amp; proposed further course of action.
-Debrief - identify the reason for the occurrence of the event &amp; identify ways of preventing repeat incidents.
-Use a toolbox talk to follow up as soon as practicable.
-Record - document all details on form Incident Investigation Report (SE5101) Advise HSR For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
-Project Director Construction Manager Where danger exists to the public or employees Act on emergency services instructions.
+Immediate Action Notification Treatment Follow up

+Assess the situation: Identify the severity For Class I incident contact Head Office Assuming there is no injury or harm to persons, initiate immediate Debrief - identify the reason for the occurrence of the event & identify

+• (if necessary) evacuate Site Manager investigation of materials to determine the level of risk & ways of preventing repeat incidents.
+Use a toolbox talk to follow up as

+Do not enter an area that could be unsafe for you.
+WHSE Coordinator proposed further course of action. soon as practicable.

+Project Director Record - document all details on form Incident Investigation Report

+Construction Manager (SE5101)

+Group WHSE Manager Advise HSR

+Client

+And: • Emergency Response

+Coordinator

+Emergency Services / 000 Act on their instructions

+For Class 2 or 3 incident contact: Head Office

+Site Manager

+WHSE Coordinator.

+Project Director

+Construction Manager

+Where danger exists to the public or employees Act on emergency services instructions.